Sabine Grützmacher

 Sabine Grützmacher (born 4 January 1986 in Waldbröl) is a German politician.
 Grützmacher became a member of the Bundestag in the 2021 German federal election.
 She is affiliated with the Alliance 90/The Greens party.

-Life and profession
+Early life

 Sabine Grützmacher grew up in Morsbach.
 Grützmacher completed a degree in social work/social education and a master's degree in international comparative sociology/education in Kiel.
-In her Master's degree, she specialised in media education/educational informatics.
+In her master's degree, she specialised in media education/educational informatics.

 She is the managing director of a non-profit educational organisation.

 Political activities

 In the 2021 Bundestag election, she ran in the Oberbergischer Kreis constituency and came third with 12.0% of the first votes, missing out on the direct mandate.
 She nevertheless entered the 20th German Bundestag in 25th place on the state list of Bündnis 90/Die Grünen Nordrhein-Westfalen.

 Political positions

 In the 2021 federal election, she campaigned for "affordable housing and a funding programme for one million affordable rental flats", "fair financial and funding distribution" and "a real lobby register".
 She also called for "a network policy that speaks out against telecommunication surveillance of sources and provides a democratic response to digitalisation and data protection" and "a grandchildren-friendly policy that also plans for future generations, takes climate protection and equal opportunities seriously, upholds human rights and implements social justice both locally and globally".